learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 ## Squelch a Default Action with `Event.preventDefault`

-The deliverables require you to handle an event in a form based an clicking a submit button.
-You're going to wind to listen, on the `<form>` element for a `submit` event.
-Form tags, by default, automatically redirect the browser to a new URL.
-This _is not_ the experience we want.
-We want to intercept the `submit` event, yes; but we want to _prevent_ that event from triggering the redirect because ***we*** want to update the DOM using JavaScript.
-In order to _prevent_ this _default_ behavior of the
+The deliverables require you to handle an event in a form based on clicking a submit button.
+You're going to need to listen for a `submit` event on the `<form>` element.

+By default, Form elements automatically submit the form, which redirects the browser to a new url.
+This _is not_ the experience we want to build in this lab.
+We want to _prevent_ that event from performing its _default_ behavior (submitting the form), because ***we*** want to update the DOM using JavaScript.
+In order to _prevent_ the _default_ behavior of the
 `submit` event, when our handler "sees" the event, it needs to invoke the `preventDefault()` method on it.

 Take a look at the [MDN Documentation on `Event.preventDefault`][mdn-pd].
 You'll see how JavaScript is used to prevent a form element (checkbox) from doing it's _default_ behavior (appearing checked upon click).
 You'll want to prevent `submit` from doing it's default behavior in a similar fashion.